matejdro/libpebble3/README.md

 - We share a version catalog with CoreApp to avoid duplicating definitions.
 This means a few extra library entries which are not used in libpebble (so they can share the version definition).
 - Use `optIn` in `build.gradle.kts` rather than individual source files.
-- Only use injected coroutine scopes: either LibPebbleCoroutineScope (insteads of GlobalScope) or ConnectionCoroutineScope (scoped per-connection).
+- Only use injected coroutine scopes: either LibPebbleCoroutineScope (instead of GlobalScope) or ConnectionCoroutineScope (scoped per-connection).

 Connection:
 - Services are scoped to the connection.
 Their main job is to translate raw pebble protocol messages to something readable by the rest of the app.